Team-building games for companies, organizations, and teams

 Suitable for: Retrospectives, team days, onboarding

-22) The "We" Promise
+22) The We-Promise

-Suitable for: Closings, new beginnings, after conflicts
+Suitable for: Closing, restart, after conflicts

-23) Stop / Start / Continue (Mini-Retro)
+23) Stop / Start / Continue (mini retro)

 Suitable for: Teams with little time, regular routines